SAP-samples/btp-cf-cap-multitenant-susaas/docu/4-expert/consumer-extensibility/README.md

 # SaaS Consumer Extensibility

-> **Important** - Applying a Consumer extension currently results in the Push API not being usable by the extended tenant anymore.
-We are exploring workarounds and will provide an update as soon as possible (2022/12/15).

 In this part of the mission you will learn how SaaS consumers can extend their SaaS subscriptions with their own **data model extensions** and **user interface extensions** using dedicated **CAP extensibility** features.

 1. [Introduction](#1-Introduction)